 If a player is injured and ruled out for the rest of the season, his team can apply for the disabled player exception.
 It allows a club to sign a replacement player for 50% of the injured player’s salary, or for the amount of the non-taxpayer mid-level exception, whichever is lesser.
 So if the non-taxpayer MLE were worth $5MM, a team could replace a disabled $7MM player for up to $3.5MM (50%) or a disabled $13MM player for up to $5MM (MLE amount).

 A team must formally apply for a disabled player exception and it requires the approval of the league.
 The cutoff to apply for a DPE each season is January 15th.
 If a team has a player go down with a season-ending injury after that date, it cannot obtain a DPE to replace him.
 For instance, the Clippers were ineligible for the exception this year when Chauncey Billups was injured in early February.
+A team must also use its DPE by March 10th of the current season, or it will expire.

 The disabled player exception is rarely exercised, but it does give teams a backup plan of sorts, providing the means to replace seriously injured players.